-GCU's campus continues to grow to meet the needs of students and cultivate world-class learning experiences.
-Here's a snapshot of the campus today - a home away from home for our Lopes:
+GCU's campus continues to grow to meet the needs of students and cultivate higher education learning experiences.
+Here's a snapshot of the campus today — a home away from home for our Lopes:

 - Recreation and fitness centers

-- Student Union and popular eateries along Lopes Way
+- Student Union and eateries along Lopes Way

-- Two new engineering classroom buildings dedicated to cutting-edge STEM learning
+- Two classroom buildings dedicated to STEM learning

 - The Grove - a community of four suite-style residence halls exclusively for freshmen